Insurgency in the North Caucasus: Ingushetia

-Along with Dagestan, Ingushetia bore the brunt of the violence in the North Caucasus in the Insurgencies early years.
+Along with Dagestan, Ingushetia bore the brunt of the violence in the North Caucasus in the insurgencies early years.
 The Islamist insurgency in the republic sprang from the wars in neighbouring Chechnya in the 1990s and early 2000s.
 In June 2004, Ingush and Chechen fighters launched a large-scale attack on Ingushetia's biggest town, Nazran, killing scores of civilians, policemen and soldiers.

 As elsewhere in the North Caucasus, the brutality of state security forces has been a major factor, driving young men to join the Islamists.
 Under the presidency of the former KGB officer, Murat Zyazikov, teams of masked operatives kidnapped, tortured and killed suspected rebels and members of their families.
 Zyazikov's successor, Yunus-bek Yevkurov, appointed in 2008, had success in dampening the violence, although he was seriously injured in a suicide bombing by the militants during his first year in office.
 Human rights violations by Russian commandos decreased, but remained widespread.

 The capture of Ali Taziev in June 2010, an ethnic Ingush and one of the top leaders of the Caucasus Emirate, dealt a blow to the jihadists in Ingushetia, with the number of attacks falling substantially over the next 5 years.
 In mid-2015, Ingushetia's president, Yunus-Bek Yevkurov, stated that the insurgency in the Republic had been 'defeated'.

 Kabardino-Balkaria

 The insurgency in Kabardino-Balkaria began in the early 2000s and was led by the Yarmuk Jamaat, a militant Islamist jamaat which flourished as a result of persecution of Muslims by police and security forces.

 In October 2005, several score of the militants launched a raid on the capital of the republic, Nalchik, which left 142 people dead.
 The guerrillas have also carried out numerous assassinations of government officials and law enforcement officers.

 The republic saw a flare-up of violence in late 2010 and early 2011, in the wake of the death of Anzor Astemirov, a senior figure in the Caucasus Emirate and the head of its United Vilayat of Kabarda, Balkaria and Karachay.
 The new leaders of Kabardino-Balkaria's guerrilla movement, Asker Dzhappuyev and Ratmir Shameyev, preferred a more aggressive approach and the militants murdered several civilians in the republic, including Russian tourists.
-In response, a vigilante group called the Black Hawks threatened the relatives of some of the Islamists.
+In response, an Anti-Wahabbi vigilante group called the Black Hawks threatened the relatives of some of the Islamists.
 Dzhappuyev, Shameyev and Khamurzov were killed in a special operation by security forces in April 2011.

 Casualties fell in the following years.
 There was a total of 49 people (militants, security forces and civilians) reported killed in the republic over the whole of 2014.